HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/definitions.rst

    * **acquisition_time**: time of acquisition, measured in seconds since 1970-01-01.
    * **Viewing zenith angle**: :math:`\theta_v` is the zenith angle of the radiometer (radiance and irradiance). :math:`\theta_v`  = 0° is pointing vertically down, measuring upwelling light. :math:`\theta_v` = 180° is pointing vertically upward, measuring downwelling light. :math:`\theta_v` ranges from 0 to 180° (see figure below).
    * **Sun zenith angle**: :math:`\theta_s` is the zenith angle of the sun.
 When the sun is at zenith, :math:`\theta_s` = 0°.
 At sunset, :math:`\theta_s` = 90° (see figure below) .
-   * **Viewing azimuth angle**: :math:`\varphi_v` is the angle measured clockwise from North to the direction of the sensor (i.e., the line from the target to the sensor; see Figure below).
+   * **Viewing azimuth angle**: :math:`\varphi_v` is the angle measured clockwise from North to the direction of the sensor (i.e. the line from the target to the sensor; see Figure below).
 This definition of the viewing azimuth angle matches that of most optical satellite geometries (such as those of Sentinel-2, Sentinel-3, Landsat 8).
-   * **Pointing-to azimuth angle**: :math:`\varphi_p` is measured clockwise from North to the pointing direction (i.e., the line from the sensor to the target, or, :math:`\varphi_v+180°`; see Figure below).
+   * **Pointing-to azimuth angle**: :math:`\varphi_p` is measured clockwise from North to the pointing direction (i.e. the line from the sensor to the target, or, :math:`\varphi_v+180°`; see Figure below).
    * **Sun azimuth angle**: :math:`\varphi_s` is the sun azimuth measured clockwise from North (see Figure below).
    * **Relative azimuth angle**: :math:`\Delta \varphi` is the relative azimuth angle between sun and sensor (i.e. :math:`\varphi_p`-:math:`\varphi_s`).
 It is measured with respect to sun and clockwise from sun to target (sensor viewing direction). :math:`\Delta \varphi` equals 0 means that the radiance sensors are pointing into the sun glint direction. :math:`\Delta \varphi` =180° corresponding to viewing with the sun behind. :math:`\Delta \varphi` ranges between 0 and 360° (see figure below).